 All content for the current show must be added to the clip list before it can be loaded into the either the preview or program buses for edits or playback.
-The clip list is essentially the cue list for the show and is generally followed in sequential order (top to bottom) during the show.
+The clip list is essentially the cue list for the show and is often followed in sequential order (top to bottom) during the show.

-The clip list has ten columns that display information about the clip or allow end-of-clip actions to be selected and modified:
+The clip list's columns provide clip information and allow end-of-clip actions to be selected and modified: